wp-plugins/thanks-you-counter-button/trunk/readme.txt

 * Thanks to [Whiler](http://blogs.wittwer.fr/whiler/) for the help with French translation, ideas, source code contributions and new versions testing.

 == Changelog ==

+= 1.3.01
+* 18.11.2009
+- Testing 'Thank You Counter Button' plugin with Wordpress MU 2.8.5.2 is finished.
+We are proud to declare that plugin works with WP MU too.
+- Button was not displayed on the Home page inside the post's excerpts for the multi-paged posts if button position was set to the 'After' only.
+This but is fixed now.
+- Due to conflict with some other plugins are installed PHP warning message about problem with PHP session start was shown on the plugin Setting page.
+That warning (if exists) is hidden now.
+- Some typos are corrected in this readme.txt file.
+Possibly new mistakes were added :), so do not hesitate to correct me, if typos still exist in this text or in the plugin text labels.

 = 1.3 =
 * 16.11.2009